-3.1.2.2 Aircraft upset: general aviation
+3.1.2 Aircraft upset: general aviation

 - General aviation (aeroplanes, sailplanes)

 - Approved training organisations

-- Aerodromes
+- Aerodromes and ground handling operations

 - Maintenance, production and design organisations.

 EASA analyses of general aviation sailplane operations have identified that the "attributed risk of occurrences involving a stall or a spin and resulting in a fatality or serious injury is quite high".
 In general aviation aeroplane operations, aircraft upset (particularly owing to a safety issue stall/spin) is a Priority 1 key risk area.